Setting up taxes

 - Click Add State, Add Country, or Add Region and add the necessary state, country, or region.

 - Set the name for the zone that is clear to you.
 For example, States with 10% tax rate.
 Tax zones and destinations zones are displayed on the same Zones page.
 So make sure to include the word "taxes" in the name of your tax zone to avoid confusing it with any other shipping zone you may create.
 Customers won't see the name you picked for the zone.

 - Save the changes.

 Step 2 — Add a tax rate for the zone

-- From your Ecwid admin, go to Settings → Taxes.
+- From your Ecwid admin, go to Settings → Taxes & Invoices.
 If automatic taxes are enabled, make sure to disable them.

-- In the Manual block click Manage tax rates.
+- In the Manual section click Manage Tax Rates.

 - Click Add New Tax.

 - Click Specify rates per zone.
-Select the zone created earlier and enter the applicable tax rate.
+Select the zone you created in the Step 1 and enter the applicable tax rate.

 - Make sure the tax is enabled and save the changes.